act-rules/act-rules.github.io/.github/PULL_REQUEST_TEMPLATE.md

 **After creating PR:**
 - [ ] Add yourself (and co-authors) as "Assignees" for PR
 - [ ] Add relevant project (e.g. "Q3 2018 Status") to PR
-- [ ] Close the issue that the PR resolves (and make sure the issue is references in the top of this comment)
+- [ ] Close the issue that the PR resolves (and make sure the issue is referenced in the top of this comment)

 # How to Review And Approve
 - Go to the “files changed” tab, there you will have the option to leave comments on different lines.